 All’s well that ends well

 It was a bumpy ride but I’m happy to say it was well worth it.
-These brownies are the perfect combination of easy to make, super chocolatey and fudgy that you want a brownie to be.
+Like my Choc Chip Chocolate Fudge Brownies that came before, these brownies are the perfect combination of easy to make, super chocolatey and fudgy that you want a brownie to be.

 - Easy – It gets mixed up in one bowl.
 No beating butter.
 No sifting flour.
 Just bung it all in a bowl and mix

 - Super chocolatey – I used both real dark chocolate and dutch cocoa in these for an intense chocolate flavour.

 - Fudgy – well this is the most important part.
 When you sink your teeth in, it should be dense and thick and feel very naughty.

 Hope you all enjoy this labour of love but no matter what you do, don’t cook them for longer than the recipe says 😊

 Have you tried this recipe?